-This task needs to be performed on a single PC.
-The corresponding simulation model of wireless channel in the presence of AWGN and CFO is shown in Fig. 6.4.
+This task has to be performed on a single PC (Simulation).
+The goal of this task is to examine the influence of frequency offset on system performance.
+Without loss of generality, the experiment will be conducted only for QPSK modulation scheme.
+The corresponding simulation model of a wireless channel in the presence of AWGN and CFO is shown in Fig. 6.3.

-Figure 6.4: Multipath channel model
+Figure 6.3: Multipath channel model